Program Manager – Portland Metro

 - Proficient computer skills to include Microsoft office products and database experience

 As an early literacy program focused on helping children succeed with reading and learning, SMART can’t ignore that deep racial, cultural, social and economic inequities in our country and state make it harder for some children to succeed compared to others.
-Our vision is an Oregon in which every child can read and is empowered to succeed, and we are making equity a top priority.
+Our vision is an Oregon where all children can realize their full potential through reading and we are making equity a top priority.
 As part of this, we particularly seek staff members, volunteers, and board members whose personal or professional background gives them unique perspective to further SMART’s work in serving children of color and children from other marginalized groups.

 The above statements are intended to describe the general nature and level of work being performed by individuals assigned to this position.
 They are not intended to be an exhaustive list of all duties, responsibilities, and skills required for the position.

 Please provide a resume with a brief cover letter that tells us how you meet our needs, what your experience and commitment is to equity and whether you have bonus skills outlined above.